 Perhaps I am off base, but I see a time ahead when paradigms more ‘taoist’ in nature will take hold.
 Perhaps this has started already and will play out over the coming centuries.
-In any case, one thing is certain, as circumstances change, the cultural paradigm adapts accordingly.
+In any case, one thing is certain, as circumstances change, the cultural paradigm must adapt accordingly.
 This revolutionary new age we’re in, the Electric Revolution (2) has opened a Pandora’s Box of change, of which we’ve only seen a peek.
 (See Why Man is King, Just How Big Is The Gap?; Tao As Emergent Property; “… Strive On Diligently”)

-Oh, I should add that while a more ‘taoist’ paradigm may supplant the tribal ones of today, people will still lie somewhere along the spectrum, from the ‘normal’ group oriented to the idiosyncratic and trans-tribal.
+While a more ‘taoist’ paradigm may supplant the tribal ones of today, people will still lie somewhere along the spectrum, from the conventional group-oriented to the idiosyncratic and trans-tribal.
 Alas, that means peace on earth is no more likely to occur under a ‘taoist’ paradigm than it has under current and previous ones.
-There may be more peace on earth going forward, but it won’t be due to a new and improved paradigm.
+There may be more peace on earth going forward, but it won’t be due to a new and improved paradigm or genetic evolution (3).
 What will bring about peace on earth?
 Ah, that’s a story for another time.